HIGH INTENSITY INTERVAL TRAINING (HIIT)

 What Is HIIT?

-HIIT (High-Intensity Interval Training) is a workout method where short bursts of intense exercise are followed by a brief recovery period.
-This cycle is repeated multiple times.
+HIIT (High-Intensity Interval Training) is a workout method where short bursts of intense exercise are alternated with brief recovery periods.
+This cycle is repeated multiple times, making it one of the most time-efficient ways to burn calories and improve fitness.

 Example: